-U.S. Treasury Announces Over $120 Million in Awards for Affordable Housing
+U.S. Treasury Announces $142.9 Million in Awards for Affordable Housing Nationwide

-The U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) awarded 40 organizations $120 million today for the development of affordable housing and related economic development activities in low-income communities.
-These awards were made through the fiscal year (FY) 2017 round of the Capital Magnet Fund, with funds available from the calendar year 2016 government-sponsored enterprises' allocations, and will support financing for the preservation, rehabilitation, development or purchase of affordable housing for low-income communities; as well as related economic development and community service facilities such as workforce development centers, day care centers, and health care clinics.
-The Capital Magnet Fund was established through the HERA Act of 2008.
-This announcement follows a long evaluation and award process that has now been completed.
+The U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) awarded 38 organizations $142.9 million today for the development of affordable housing and community facilities in low-income communities.
+These awards were made through the fiscal year 2018 round of the Capital Magnet Fund, and will support financing for the preservation, rehabilitation, development or purchase of affordable housing for low-income communities; as well as related economic development and community service facilities such as day care centers, workforce development centers and health care clinics.

 "Securing affordable housing continues to be a necessity for many Americans across the country,” said CDFI Fund Director Jodie Harris.
 “These awards will lead to increased availability of affordable housing in both rural and urban communities.
 More than 25,000 affordable housing units are projected to be developed as a result of these awards.”